Languages of the Caucasus: North Caucasian languages

 Linguists such as Sergei Starostin see the Northeast (Nakh-Dagestanian) and Northwest (Abkhaz–Adyghe) families as related and propose uniting them in a single North Caucasian family, sometimes called Caucasic or simply Caucasian.
 This theory excludes the South Caucasian languages, thereby proposing two indigenous language families.
 While these two families share many similarities, their morphological structure, with many morphemes consisting of a single consonant, make comparison between them unusually difficult, and it has not been possible to establish a genetic relationship with any certainty.

 Ibero-Caucasian languages

 There are no known affinities between the South Caucasian and North Caucasian families.
 Nevertheless, some scholars have proposed the single name Ibero-Caucasian for all the Caucasian language families, North and South, in an attempt to unify the Caucasian languages under one family.

 Hattic

 Some linguists have claimed affinities between the Northwest Caucasian (Circassian) family and the extinct Hattic language of central Anatolia.
-See the article on Northwest Caucasian languages for details.